sokmontrey/autopp-diff/README.md

 # Node-Flow-Cpp

-A Computational graph library written from scratch in C++.
-This library supported automatic differentiation.
+A Computational graph library written from scratch in C++ with the support of automatic differentiation and Tensor representation of data.

 (Please note that this was created for learning purpose)